The Man's Best Friend Dog Food Review: Tested & Evaluated 2023

 As for the composition itself, the bulk of the food comes from the first three ingredients: chicken meal, field peas and tapioca.
 This falls in line with the guaranteed analysis and puts chicken as a third of the overall composition.
 Peas and tapioca would make up two-thirds of the food.

 Chicken meal is a pretty nice ingredient that we’ll cover in the protein category.
 Field peas and tapioca are common ingredients in grain-free dog food because they bulk up the food and bind it together.
-Here’s what you should know about them:
+Here’s what our team of independent experts say you should know about them:

 The rest of the ingredient list has nice ingredients and no weird additives.
 We’ll get into the nitty-gritty below, but we’re giving Man’s Best 4 out of 5 in this category.
 Our only complaint is about the relatively high percentage of tapioca in the mix, but other than that it’s pretty clean.